• Instagram

 I’M NOT AFRAID ANYMORE: HEALING FROM ORTHOREXIA WITH POTATO LEEK SOUP + EMBRACING UNKNOWN PLEASURES

 I'm not afraid anymore,I'm not afraid anymore,I'm not afraid anymore,Oh, I'm not afraid anymore. -Ian Curtis, lyric excerpt from “Insight” by Joy Division Ian Curtis photographed by Kevin Cummins.
 Midway through a depressive episode, I was walking to work, listening to "Insight" by Joy Division.
 A song I loved and had heard a thousand times before, but that morning, when I head Ian Curtis sing, "I'm not afraid anymore," I felt a new freedom.
 I was stable on my meds.
 I would continue to be stable.
 I was eating solid food that had not been pre-digested in a blender, and my digestion was steady.
 I was occasionally watching TV after 8pm without it inducing a manic episode.
 I was going to be ok.
 The asphyxiating paranoia was lifting.
 I was not afraid anymore.
 This is a story about my experience with orthorexia, and how I found my way back to eating for pleasure.
-Orthorexia is a condition in which one becomes obsessed with only eating healthy food, and that ...
+Orthorexia is a condition in which one becomes obsessed with only eating healthy food, and ...

 How Adaptogens Fried my Brain: My Journey to a Biploar Diagnosis + Love Letter to Medication, The Bell Jar, and Crab-Stuffed Avocados